mozilla/glean/docs/user/user/pings/index.md

 It's looks like `Glean/40.0.0 (Kotlin on Android)`, where `40.0.0` is the Glean Kotlin SDK version number and `Kotlin on Android` is the name of the language used by the SDK that sent the request plus the name of the platform it is running on.

-#### `X-Client-Type` (deprecated)

-Custom header to support handling of Glean pings in the legacy pipeline.
-Values is always `Glean`.

-This header is deprecated and will soon be removed from all Glean SDKs.

-#### `X-Client-Version` (deprecated)

-The Glean SDK version e.g. `0.40.0`, sent as a custom header to support handling of Glean pings in the legacy pipeline.

-This header is deprecated and will soon be removed from all Glean SDKs.

 #### `X-Debug-Id` _(optional)_